jugf/jugf-site/content/posts/why-dont-they-just-evolving-java-16-06-2021.md

 After this talk, you'll know.
 And have gained insight into the deliberations behind the decisions that evolve Java and why nothing can "just" be implemented.

-_Note: The talk will be in German_
+_Note: The talk will be in German._

 _About Nicolai Parlog: I'm nipafx, but you can call me Nicolai 😉, a Java enthusiast with a passion for learning and sharing.
 I'm a Java Developer Advocate at Oracle and organizer of Accento._